IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Install Netbeans or Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-While you are welcome to use any editor or IDE you wish (or none at all), Netbeans 8+ is recommended because it is free of cost, works cross platform, has good support for Java EE projects, and has Maven (the build tool we use) built in.
+While you are welcome to use any editor or IDE you wish, Netbeans 8+ is recommended because it is free of cost, works cross platform, has good support for Java EE projects, and has Maven (the build tool we use) built in.

 Netbeans can be downloaded from http://netbeans.org.
 It's a good idea to select an option that contains the Jave EE features when choosing your download bundle but it's possible to add them after installation.
 Go ahead and install JUnit if you are prompted to do so.